 A Brief Bio

 For those of you who are curious about Frank Trzaska here is the page to read.
 I was told this is supposed to be on every writers web page so I had to make one.
 To be quite candid it is harder to write this then most of the articles I have written.
 I am truly boring, spending most of my free time reading and researching knives, history and biographies.
 I have a real job that pays the bills around here.
-I have been in heavy truck and equipment maintenance professionally now for 34 years.
+I have been in heavy truck and equipment maintenance professionally now for 40 years.
 I originally started writing about knives to keep my thoughts and notes in order.
 It would have been easier to buy a bigger filing cabinet.
 It was also very personal, I didn't do too well in English class at school.
 (I still can't tell you what an adverb is or a verb for that matter, a preposition is completely out of my league.)
 I loved History class but detested English, well at least the English they taught.
 That one stumped me early on, why did I need an English class, I spoke it every day?
 You see I write like I speak, a very simple philosophy.
 I have these thoughts that just pop into my head, that's my inspiration in writing, very simple actually, I write what I feel like, when I feel like it.
 The subjects are varied but they usually sway back to the intended subject, much like this piece is going.
 My favorite outdoor recreations include hunting, shooting, hiking and just generally being in the woods, you see I am a country boy.
 I have outgrown the fast cars and crotch rocket motorcycles, but they still linger in my blood, when I hear the roar, or smell the rubber, my mind drifts off into another place, I suppose that never leaves you, it's in the blood.
-I do have a motorcycle just not a speed demon one, a nice raked out Harley Sportster keeps me happy and my summers full.
+I do have a motorcycle just not a speed demon one, keeps me happy and my summers full.
+We also have a boat to squeeze into the summer days as well.
 I have spent much of my active working life in the big Eastern seaboard cities of New York, Philadelphia, Boston, Baltimore and Atlanta but that doesn't mean I like them, that's just where the largest customer base is for my real job.
 We currently reside in the Peoples Republic of New Jersey after moving up and down the coast for a few years.
 We are back in the same town we started in and hope it to be the last move, I have learned to never say never.
-Married to my high school sweetheart, Karen, for 31 years, we have two children, Jake 28 and Lauren 26.
+Married to my high school sweetheart, Karen, for 44 years, we have two children, Jake and Lauren, two Grandsons Rhett and Nash and one Granddaughter Chloe!

 Articles in Knife World (all articles marked with an * are reprinted in the book Military Knives : A Reference Book) Back issues of the other Knife World articles are available through www.knifeworld.com